geojoek/DeadBirdLab/README.md

 - Wetlands layer’s geometry had a lot of self-overlapping polygons.
 Needed to be repaired as this caused problems with 1000 bird scenario
 - Stripping roads and wetland layers of attribute fields that weren’t needed, to cut down on read-time.
 - I wrote a script to do both of these, included in this file: deadbird_dataprep.py

+## Errors with intermediate geoprocessing layers:##

+Even with this, my script still threw an “Invalid Topology [Incomplete void poly.]” error when running the Erase Tool.
+I presume this is because the buffer tools, albeit well intentioned, were creating bad geometry and weird void polygons (like under minimum  XY tolerance or something.
+I had originally written this script with the buffer outputs all being dissolved into one gigantic multipart feature.
+I turned off dissolve on the buffer outputs of the roads and wetlands layers and added a RepairGeometry() after each buffering step.
+This dramatically increased script runtime, with roads taking 7-8 minutes to repair the geometry and wetlands taking 3-5 minutes to repair.
+But the script completes without error this way.

+## Shapefile Iterator ##

+To deal with multiple shapefiles, my initial thought was to just merge them all.
+Several folks on Stack Exchange, however, reported that creating a blank featureLayer, iterating through the list of shapefiles, and using the Append tool, made fora much faster script.